 Plan For October Veterans Consortium Pro Bono Training

 Persons eligible for Veterans Administration benefits sometimes require professional assistance in staking their claim.
 A well-structured claim can also assist the VA in efficient administration.
-Now you can pick up the basics while earning credit:
+Now you can pick up the basics while earning credit:- Introduction to Veterans Benefits - by Legal Aid Foundation of Los Angeles.
+This one-hour program is a good place to start.

 Legal Aid Program Training And Support